-Generous pieces of chicken and corn simmer in a richly spiced broth with creamy white beans to make easy this Instant Pot white chicken chili recipe in under an hour.
-If you love chili like I do, work your way through the 25 best chili recipes!
+Tender chicken and juicy corn simmer in a richly spiced broth with creamy white beans, making this Instant Pot white chicken chili recipe a go-to for home cooks.
+If you’re a chili fan like me, check out the 25 best chili recipes!

-- Olive Oil: Saute the chicken in olive oil to lock in the moisture of the chicken breast.
+- Olive Oil: Saute the chicken in extra-virgin olive oil or avocado oil to lock in the moisture and flavor the chicken.

-- Chicken: I use boneless, skinless chicken breast, but feel free to use what you have.
-This white chicken chili recipe is the perfect way to use leftover Dutch oven pulled chicken, canned, or rotisserie chicken.
+- Chicken: I use boneless, skinless chicken breast, but I use whatever chicken you have.
+This Instant Pot white chicken chili recipe is a great way to use canned chicken, rotisserie chicken, or leftover chicken from a previous meal—leftover Dutch oven pulled chicken or thin-cut chicken breast taste great in the chili.

-- Green Chilies: I am from the Southwest, so Hatch green chilies are the way to go.
-I find two cans of green chilies yield a mild-tasting soup, but if you’re sensitive to spice, use one can.
+- Green Chiles: I am originally from the Southwest, so Hatch green chiles are a must-have for white bean chili.
+I find two 4.5-ounce cans produce a mild-tasting soup.
+However, if you are sensitive to spicy food, use one can or replace the green chiles with sautéed bell peppers.

-- Spices: Season the soup with ground cumin, smoked paprika, coriander, cayenne, kosher salt, and coarse ground black pepper.
+- Spices: Season the chili with warm spices like ground cumin, smoked paprika, coriander powder, cayenne pepper, kosher salt, and coarse black pepper.

-- Cream Cheese: Thicken the broth with room-temperature cream cheese.
+- Cream Cheese: Thicken the broth with one package of cream cheese softened at room temperature.

-- White Beans: You can decide for yourself what the best bean for chili are for this recipe.
-But, I like using cannellini, navy, or Northern beans.
-For even more Southwestern flare, try pinto or black beans.
+- White Beans: Decide for yourself what the best beans for chili are for this recipe.
+I enjoy Cannellini, navy, or Northern beans.
+For more of a Southwestern flavor, try pinto or black beans.

-- Lime Juice: Cut the creaminess of the cheese with fresh lime juice.
+- Lime Juice: Cut the creaminess of the chili with fresh lime juice from half a lime.

 How to Make Instant Pot White Chicken Chili